hema-ted/pycdft/doc/source/tutorial.rst

    )

 Then, we initialize an instance of the CDFT solver itself.
-Since we are not relaxation our structure, the job consists of one self-consistent field calculation and skips the calculation of constrained forces.
+Since we are not relaxing our structure, the job consists of one self-consistent field calculation and skips the calculation of constrained forces.
 We first do a search across a range of values (in this case [-1,1]) for the constraint potential using the **brenth** optimizer.
-In order calculate the electronic coupling, we must do a CDFT calculation for the initial and final state.
+In order calculate the electronic coupling, we must do a CDFT calculation for the initial and final state, so we set up a CDFT solver and constraint for each.
 We set the target number of electrons between the donor He atom and acceptor He atom **N0** to 1.
+Convergence in CDFT is determined by the threshold given by **N_tol**.

 .. code-block:: python